microsoft/vso-extension-tools/README.md

 To see a list of commands, run `vset --help`.
 To get help, including available options, for any command, run `vset <command> --help`.

 ### Package
 This command packages a VSIX file with your extension manifest and your assets, ready to be published to the Gallery.
+First, we load all the manifests matched by the manifest-glob option, parse them as JSON, and attempt to merge them all into a single object.
+This allows you to maintain your manifest as several files, split into logical components.
+Then the VSIX package is generated and written to the file system.

 You have two options for supplying inputs to this command: using command-line flags or using a settings file (see below).
 Otherwise, the following defaults will be used:

 * `outputPath`: *current working directory*/*publisher*.*extension_namespace*-*version*.vsix
 * `root`: *current working directory*